KesseNones/LmaoProgrammingLanguage/README.md

 ## By Jesse A. Jones (KesseNones)

 # **Warning!!!**
 Jesse!
-You still need to write documentation for `contains` and `cast` !!!
+You still need to write documentation for `contains`!!!
 *Get rid of this when you've written docs for them!*

 # <a name = "toc"></a> Table of Contents